Pharmacology at Penn State College of Medicine

 The Department of Pharmacology will provide high quality training of the next generation of scientists and physicians and develop new diagnostic tests, medicines and delivery systems.

 The Department of Pharmacology at Penn State College of Medicine is committed to teaching and research in the biomedical sciences.
-The department occupies 20,000 square of new laboratory space (all built since 2007) in the Hershey Center for Applied Research, the Penn State Cancer Institute, and the Institute for Personalized Medicine.
+The department occupies 20,000 square of new laboratory space (all built since 2007) in the Hershey Center for Applied Research, Penn State Cancer Institute and Penn State Institute for Personalized Medicine.
 Research ranges from cell and molecular studies of cancer to biochemical/ pharmacological investigation of nervous system function (neurodegenerative disease, cognition and substance abuse) to whole animal studies of drug development.